HOME

 Tools for analysts

-The program is RSTTool version 3.0.
+Download RSTTool version 3.0.
 It runs on Windows, MacIntosh and various Unix-like systems.
-Earlier versions of this tool required downloading an interpreter.
-This is no longer necessary; the tool is self sufficient.

 When you get the tool, you may notice that multiple sets of RST relation definitions (names) are offered (for English).
 "ClassicMT" corresponds to the 1988 paper.
 "ExtMT" adds a small number of additional relations.
 It corresponds to the relation definition portions of this website.
 Usually it will be the more helpful choice.
 (The ExtMT set of names is also available translated into French and Spanish.)
 Also, RST encourages you to add new relations, redefine relations or convert single relations into more precisely defined sets.